-The Commonwealth Resource Management Framework is designed to support an accountable and transparent public sector by providing the opportunity for judgments to be made on the performance of Commonwealth entities.
-To assist readers to form judgment, reporting by entities should provide a clear linkage (a "clear read") between the allocation and use of public resources, and the results being achieved.
+The Commonwealth Resource Management Framework is designed to support an accountable and transparent public sector.
+This is achieved by requiring reporting entities to provide a clear linkage (a "clear read") between the allocation and use of public resources, and the results being achieved.

-To achieve this, there must be a clear linkage from the Appropriation Bills to the budget statements, to the corporate plan and to the entity annual report.
-Entities should present performance information clearly and consistently (and ensure it is reconcilable) between the budget statements, corporate plan and annual report within a reporting cycle.
+To achieve this, there must be a clear linkage from the Appropriation Bills to the PB statements, to individual entities' corporate plan and annual report.
+Entities should present performance information clearly and consistently (and ensure it is reconcilable) between publications within and across reporting cycles.